Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

-In gfBLUP, we use a factor analytic structure for $\Covmat_{ss}^g$.
-This follows from the assumption that the genetic components $\g_{s(j)}$ can be written as a weighted sum of $m$ latent factors and $p$ errors:
+In glfBLUP, we use a factor analytic structure for $\Covmat_{ss}^g$.
+This follows from the assumption that the genetic components $\g_{s(j)}$ can be written as a weighted sum of $m$ latent factors and $p$ factor model errors:

 where $\LA$ is a $p \times m$ matrix containing factor loadings, $\boldsymbol{\xi}_{j}$ is an $m \times 1$ vector containing the latent factor scores for genotype $j$, and $\err_j$ contains the factor model errors.
-Substituting (\ref{eq:G_as_factors}) into (\ref{eq:BLUE}) gives us the full model for the phenotypic data:
+Substituting (\ref{eq:G_as_factors}) into (\ref{eq:BLUE}) gives us the full model for the secondary phenotypic data:

 We now make the following assumptions: (i) $\text{rank}(\LA) = m < p$, (ii) $\err_{j}\sim \mathcal{N}_{p}(\mathbf{0}, \PS)$, where $\PS = \mathbb{E}(\err_{j}\err_{j}^\top)$ and $\PS \equiv diag(\psi_{11},\dots,\psi_{pp})$ with $\psi_{qq}>0,\forall qq$, (iii) $\boldsymbol{\xi}_{j}\sim \mathcal{N}_{m}(\mathbf{0}, \I_{m})$, (iv) $\boldsymbol{\xi}_{j} \ConIndepNatt \err_{j'}, \forall j,j'$, (v) $\boldsymbol{\xi}_{j} \ConIndepNatt \bar{\e}_{s(j')}, \forall j,j'$, and (vi) $\err_{j} \ConIndepNatt \bar{\e}_{s(j')}, \forall j,j'$.